-You can view a copy of your essay online at www.collegeboard.com/viewessay.

-Your essay prompt is included in this booklet.
-Other essay prompts used on the day you took the test are also included.
-On the practice sheets in the back of this booklet, you can try writing your essay again, or you can try writing a practice essay for a different prompt.
+You can view a copy of you essay online at www.collegeboard.com/viewessay.
+Your essay prompt is include in this booklet.
+Other essay prompts used on the day you took your test are also included.
+On the practice she in the back of this booklet, you can try writing your essay again, or you can try writing a practice essay for a different prompt.